 How User Accounts Work: Authentication and Authorization

 User accounts allow individuals to access computer systems and services.
-They work through the processes of authentication and authorization.
+They work through the processes of user authentication and authorization.

 Authentication verifies a user’s identity.
 It typically involves a username and password, but can also use multi-factor methods like security keys, one-time passwords, and biometrics (fingerprints, facial recognition).
 The authentication method confirms that the user is who they claim to be before allowing them into the system.